alejandrohdezma/alejandrohdezma/site/docs/README.md

 ![](https://alejandrohdezma.com/_media/header.png ":no-zoom")

 I'm an enthusiast of functional programming working mainly in Scala now.
 I work at [47 Degrees](https://www.47deg.com) as a Senior Scala Developer and make some Open Source around [here](https://github.com/alejandrohdezma?tab=repositories).
-I'm also interested in tooling and have a crush on GitHub Actions :heart:.
+I'm very interested in tooling, particularly SBT and GitHub Actions.

 Some facts about me: